-In connection with the closing of our initial public offering, we entered into a registration rights agreement with our private equity investors and continuing Focus LLC unitholders.
-The agreement contains the following liquidity rights:
+In connection with the closing of our initial public offering, we entered into a registration rights agreement with Stone Point, our private equity investor, KKR, our former private equity investor, and continuing Focus LLC unitholders.
+The agreement contains the following liquidity rights, which ceased to apply to KKR when it sold all of its Class A and Class B common stock:

-- We are required to file a shelf registration statement to permit the resale of shares of Class A common stock held by the private equity investors, or issuance upon the exercise of exchange rights by unitholders, as soon as practicable following the one-year anniversary of our initial public offering.
-As of the date of this proxy statement, our private equity investors and unitholders of Focus LLC have not elected to be named in any such shelf registration statement. - The private equity investors have the right to demand up to three secondary underwritten offerings per year, and exercised one such demand in February 2021.
+- We are required to file a shelf registration statement to permit the resale of shares of Class A common stock held by Stone Point, or issued upon the exercise of exchange rights by unitholders, as soon as practicable following the one-year anniversary of our initial public offering.
+As of the date of this Proxy Statement, Stone Point and unitholders of Focus LLC have not elected to be named in any such shelf registration statement. - Stone Point has the right to demand up to three secondary underwritten offerings per year.
+Stone Point and KKR exercised two such demands, in February 2021 and June 2021, pursuant to which KKR ultimately sold all of its shares of Class A common stock and Class B common stock.
 In addition, we may initiate one additional underwritten offering per year for the benefit of the other Focus LLC unitholders.
-The private equity investors and the other Focus LLC unitholders may have participation rights with respect to any such underwritten offerings.
-We may also participate on a primary basis and issue and sell shares of our Class A common stock for our own account.
-We will use the proceeds from any such offering to purchase outstanding Focus LLC units and pay related fees and expenses.
+Stone Point and the other Focus LLC unitholders may have participation rights with respect to any such underwritten offerings.
+We may also participate on a primary basis and issue and sell shares of our Class A common stock for our own account, which we did in December 2021.
+We will use the proceeds from any such offering to purchase outstanding Focus LLC units and pay related fees and expenses, and/or for general corporate purposes.
 In the event of any underwriter cutbacks, all participating holders will be treated equally and included pro rata based on their ownership of registrable shares at the closing of our initial public offering.

-The private equity investors and the other Focus LLC unitholders will also have piggyback registration rights with respect to other underwritten offerings by us under certain circumstances.
+Stone Point and the other Focus LLC unitholders will also have, and KKR had, piggyback registration rights with respect to other underwritten offerings by us under certain circumstances.